 The Road to Reshaping Business is a series of articles exploring industry trends, strategic imperatives and practical steps for enterprise leaders who are looking to embed continuous advantage into their operations.
-In this article, we focus on the dilemma many organizations face—pursuing innovation projects while still maintaining business critical continuity.
+In this article, we focus on the dilemma many organisations face—pursuing innovation projects while still maintaining business critical continuity.

 Most businesses are under pressure to innovate.
 But innovation often requires the readiness to take risks, back investments and embrace change.

-How can you innovate in critical business functions while delivering the same level of business as usual (BAU) continuity, or “keeping the lights on” as it is also referred to?
+How can you innovate in critical business functions while delivering the same level of business as usual (BAU) continuity or “keeping the lights on” as it is also referred to?
 The risks can be high and business leaders can be held accountable.

-Here’s the challenge—with new and disruptive technologies like cloud, AI and automation making and breaking organizations, along with a scarcity of specialist talent, it’s hard to keep up let alone respond to the pace of change that is reshaping business today.
+Here’s the challenge—with new and disruptive technologies like cloud, AI and automation making and breaking organisations, along with a scarcity of specialist talent, it’s hard to keep up let alone respond to the pace of change that is reshaping business today.